pinot-contrib/pinot-docs/operators/operating-pinot/server-startup-status-checkers.md

 ## Offset Based Segment Checker

-The first option to determine fresher realtime data is the offset based status checker.
+The first option to determine fresher real-time data is the offset based status checker.
 This checker will determine the end offset of each consuming segment at the time of Pinot startup.
 It will then consume to that offset before marking the segment as healthy.
 Once all segments are healthy, this checker will return healthy.

 ```
 # this is the default, 10 minutes.